Experience the Enchantment, Romance & Exuberance of this Magical City…The Happiest Place in the Caribbean

 The Attractions & Things To Do

-The 7 block historic district is packed with interesting attractions.
-Don’t miss visiting the San Juan National Historic Site, two five century old forts the entire family will enjoy.
+The 7 blocks historic district is packed with interesting attractions.
+Don’t miss visiting the San Juan National Historic Site, two five-century old forts the entire family will enjoy.
 Old San Juan is so much more than historic attractions, visit museums, dine at excellent restaurants, go shopping, take salsa lessons, enjoy beaches and water sports nearby.
 Almost everywhere you go, there’s a breathtaking view of the San Juan Bay and the Atlantic Ocean, so make sure you have plenty of space on your digital camera.
-Rent a car and enjoy fantastic day trips, packed with world class attractions you won’t find anywhere else in the Caribbean.
+Rent a car and enjoy fantastic day trips, packed with world-class attractions you won’t find anywhere else in the Caribbean.
 Be sure to take an afternoon nap at your hotel so you can re-energize in order to enjoy the vibrant nightlife of Old San Juan.

 The Streets of Old San Juan, Puerto Rico

 A visit to Puerto Rico is not complete until you take a walk on the cobblestone streets of Old San Juan.
 Everywhere you walk, there’s something beautiful and interesting to see.
 Bring comfortable walking shoes so you can explore all the attractions, you may find yourself wanting to do it all over again, only to find new interesting things to do and see.
 There’s a plaza about every few blocks, a place locals enjoy from morning till night, you can relax your feet as you cool off with a piragua.
 The weather is always at a comfortable mid-’80s, and once you get to the seaside by the forts, the cooling trade winds offer a wonderful refreshing touch.
 If you are unable to walk for long, the free trolley makes a stop at the most popular attractions.

 The Colors of Old San Juan